ABOUT KARL & THE WEBSITE

-It’s also for you if you are involved in the running of a club – for the last 3 years I’ve been manager of our club, a well as Head Tennis Coach.
+It’s also for you if you are involved in the running of a club – for 5 years I was live-in manager of our club, a well as Head Tennis Coach.
 So I have a bit to offer in that area as well………….

 I was Head Coach at Oxshott Tennis Club, a beautiful leafy green affluent part of Surrey, England.
 I was having some success with the programme – good numbers in the club programme, schools on board and tennis camps in particular were really taking off.

 But……….I was stressed.
 I had no website, I was running the programme using excel spreadsheets, chasing late payments all the time, overrun with email and phone messages, terrible systems for marketing (like trying to design leaflets on Word and printing 100s on my home printer).
 I could go on………

 But it’s funny how we find a way to do things when we really need to – in a few months, a lot happened…….

 - I watched a Youtube video which showed me how to get a basic website up and running in just a few minutes using WordPress.
 This led to a bit of an obsession with learning WordPress and creating gradually better and better websites for myself and others (see my series of posts on that HERE).

 - I learned a simple way to take online bookings to automate lots of processes, particularly tennis camp bookings.
 I still use it now.
 Read about it HERE

 - I discovered some software to manage the whole programme – database, class registers, invoicing, email / SMS / attendance records, financials.
 It’s called TennisBiz by Thinksmart Software and I still use it now.
 Read about that HERE